cuinjune/Ofelia/README.md

 ## Description

-**ofelia** is a [Pure Data](https://puredata.info/) external library written with [openFrameworks](http://openframeworks.cc/about/) for creating cross-platform multimedia applications.<br />
+**ofelia** is a [Pure Data](https://puredata.info/) external library written with [openFrameworks](http://openframeworks.cc/) for creating cross-platform multimedia applications.<br />
 ofelia allows one to use various features of [openFrameworks core](http://openframeworks.cc/documentation/) in a real-time graphical programming environment, Pure Data.

 The external library is currently available to be used under macOS, Linux(64bit) and Windows.
+It will also be available on Raspberry Pi soon.

 ## Installation